worldline/angular-security-training/docs/csp/csp-pw.md

 ```

-- Test your app from http://localhost:4200 : the script should be executed without error message
+- Test your app from `http://localhost:4200` : the script should be executed without error message
-  Check that your DOM contains the Content-Security-Policy meta tag with the nonce and that the inline scripting uses this nonce.
+  Check that your DOM contains the `Content-Security-Policy` meta tag with the nonce and that the inline scripting uses this nonce.

-Hint: Get http://localhost:4200 and see the bottom of the "home" page.
+Hint: Get `http://localhost:4200` and see the bottom of the "home" page.
 Normally a message is displayed.
 Check the browser's console.
 No error message.
-If you modify the nonce or remove it from "script" block (see app.component.ts), the script is not executed, and the message is no more displayed.
+If you modify the nonce or remove it from `script` block (see `app.component.ts`), the script is not executed, and the message is no more displayed.
 An error appears in the console.

-Note  : 'strict-dynamic' source expression specifies that the trust is explicitly given to a script present in the markup, by accompanying it with a nonce or a hash, shall be propagated to all the scripts loaded by that root script.
-At the same time, any whitelist or source expressions such as 'self' or 'unsafe-inline' will be ignored.
+Note  : `strict-dynamic` source expression specifies that the trust is explicitly given to a script present in the markup, by accompanying it with a nonce or a hash, shall be propagated to all the scripts loaded by that root script.
+At the same time, any whitelist or source expressions such as `self` or `unsafe-inline` will be ignored.